bhoamikhona/java/Section 03/README.md

 - So, we are saying `System.out` and that's how we are accessing the `out` variable.
 - This variable corresponds to an object and that object has these methods `print` and `println`.
 - That's how we are printing the strings.

+### Identifiers - A Note on Naming Rules

+- This is a minor note on naming rules that we discussed in previous lecture.
+- The names that we associate with classes, methods, variables, or any other user-defined item in the program are also sometimes formally referred to as Identifiers (or Java Identifiers).
+- You may come across this term in some resources such as Java Language Specification.
+- In the previous lecture, we also discussed the rules for these names, e.g., cannot start with a digit or cannot be a reserverd keyword.
+- In addition to what we discussed, it cannot also be `null`, `true`, `false`.
+- These are referred to as literals and will be discussed later in this section.
+So, just to summarize, an identifier will have the following rules:
+  - It can include letters (a-z, A-Z), digits (0-9), the underscore character (\_), and the dollar sign ($).
+  - It cannot begin with a digit.
+Subsequent characters can include a digit.
+  - It cannot be a reserved keyword in Java (e.g., `class`, `interface`, `public`, `static`, etc.).
+  - It cannot be `null`, `true`, `false`
+  - Identifiers are case-sensitive (MyClass and myclass would be considered different).

 ## Author